zencoder/fastly-tokens/README.md

 # fastly-tokens

-Generate tokens for securing content distributed with the Fastly CDN
+Generate tokens for securing content distributed with the Fastly CDN, in go!

 ## Usage
 Install the ```fastly-tokens``` library: